- Born: 1993

 - Degree: Bachelor in Business Administration

-- Position: McKinsey & Company, Switzerland
+- Position: Associate at McKinsey & Company in Switzerland

 "A: If you’re curious, get engaged.
 B: If you’re not curious, get curios, then apply A."